Jack Wills modern slavery statement May 2018 – May 2019

 If an audit indicates any risk of the existence of Modern Slavery, or if a SEQ indicates practices in a factory that could result in Modern Slavery, this will be investigated further and we could require another independent assessment, collaborative action or an alternative form of investigation.
 If Modern Slavery is confirmed, we implement our Risk Action Plan, which consists of a mitigating process which will vary depending on where within the business, either our own operations or within our supply chain the slavery was found.

 If required, we would investigate factories independently if there is evidence of serious document falsification which could cover up instances of Modern Slavery.
 If this is confirmed, and there is no legitimate reason for the conflicting information, we consider this to be a zero tolerance issue.
 We are always keen to assist factories to develop in their ethical journey but our relationship cannot function without trust and a lack of transparency results in immeasurable risk.

 Training is a key component in risk management and our focus to date has been on raising awareness of Modern Slavery, how our employees and suppliers can recognise it and what to do if they suspect Modern Slavery is taking place.

 Our Modern Slavery toolkit has been distributed to all suppliers as part of our Ethical Trading and Sourcing Policies to ensure they understand what Modern Slavery is, our prohibited practices and measures they can take to reduce any risk in their supply chains.
-Suppliers have also received webinar training and specific examples of practices considered to constitute Moderns Slavery or forced labour in their region of production in order to bring the policy to life.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's Slavery and Human Trafficking statement for the financial year ending 28th January 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's Slavery and Human Trafficking statement for the financial year ending 3rd February